dalgona coffee

 To make Greek-style Frappe, we need the same ingredients as Dalgona coffee.

-• Sugar – there are tree different styles/names, based on the amount of sugar.
+- Sugar has three different styles/names based on the amount of sugar.

-• Me gala” (with milk) – it refers to use of milk as part of the recipes – 1or 2 tbsp evaporated milk.
+- Me gala” (with milk) refers to using milk in the recipes—1 or 2 tbsp evaporated milk.

-The goal is to create a coffee foam, not as thick as in Dalgona; time and effort are much shorter.
+The goal is to create a coffee foam that is not as thick as in Dalgona; time and effort are much shorter.
 The easier way is to use a shaker, a milk frother, or a frappe mixer.

 In a tall cold glass, add:

-Shake or mix until you get a nice foam, about 15-30 sec depending on the foam you are after or on the equipment used.
+Shake or mix until you get a nice foam, about 15-30 seconds, depending on the foam you are after or the equipment used.

-• Add a little bit of milk milk -optional.
+- Add a little bit of milk, which is optional.

-• Fill up the glass with cold water and serve with a drinking straw – the foam will stay longer.
+- Fill the glass with cold water and serve with a drinking straw – the foam will stay longer.

-The best Frappe coffees are those having the smallest bubbles and a foam thickness of about 1.5 to 2 inches (30 to 50 mm).
+The best Frappe coffees have the smallest bubbles and a foam thickness of about 1.5 to 2 inches (30 to 50 mm).

 Hand Beaten Coffee

-The whipped coffee is known under different names, Indian cappuccino, Pakistani latte, Phitti Hui Coffee, Desi coffee, and Soft coffee.
-They use the same method; whisking instant coffee, sugar, and water to create coffee foam.
+Whip coffee is known under different names: Indian cappuccino, Pakistani latte, Phitti Hui Coffee, Desi coffee, and Soft coffee.
+It uses the same method: whisking instant coffee, sugar, and water to create coffee foam.

-The way of making it begins as with Dalgona by whipping the coffee to a thick foam; once you have it ready, the following steps involve steaming the milk, pouring it into a cup, and toping with the beaten coffee.
+Making it begins with Dalgona by whipping the coffee to a thick foam; once you have it ready, the following steps involve steaming the milk, pouring it into a cup, and topping it with the beaten coffee.

-If you prefer a stronger coffee, add a shot of espresso in a cup, pour over the steamed milk, and top with coffee foam.
+If you prefer a more robust coffee, add a shot of espresso in a cup, pour over the steamed milk, and top with coffee foam.

 These are the common recipe ingredients used to make beaten coffee.